Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps: Introduction

-Let $r\in\{1,2\}$, and let ${\rm Diff}^r(\mathbb R^3)$ denote the set of $C^r$ diffeomorphisms of $\mathbb R^3$.
-We say $f_0\in{\rm Diff}^1(\mathbb R^3)$ is {\it a coupled horseshoe map} if it maps $A$, $B$, $C$, $D$ affinely to $A^*,B^*,C^*,D^*$ respectively with diagonal Jacobian matrices, see FIGURE 1 (iv).
-Condition (a) implies that the restriction $f_0|_{R_1}$ of $f_0$ to $R_1$ is a horseshoe map whose unstable manifolds are one-dimensional.
-Condition (${\rm a}^*$) implies that $f_0|_{R_2}$ is a horseshoe map whose stable manifolds are one-dimensional.
-Conditions (b) (c) determine how these horseshoe maps are coupled.
-See FIGURE~2 for one example.
+For an integer $r\geq1$, let ${\rm Diff}^r(\mathbb R^3)$ denote the space of $C^r$ diffeomorphisms of $\mathbb R^3$ endowed with the $C^r$ compact open topology.
+We say $f_0\in{\rm Diff}^1(\mathbb R^3)$ is a {\it heterochaos horseshoe map} if it maps $A$, $B$, $C$, $D$ affinely to $A^*,B^*,C^*,D^*$ respectively with diagonal Jacobian matrices, see FIGURE~\ref{fig:coupledhorseshoe}(d).
+Condition (i) implies that the restriction $f_0|_{R_1}$ is a horseshoe map whose unstable manifolds are one-dimensional.
+Condition (ii) implies that $f_0|_{R_2}$ is a horseshoe map whose stable manifolds are one-dimensional.
+Conditions (iii) (iv) determine how these two horseshoe maps are coupled.